-Believed to date back to the 13th century, the true origin of the Bichon Frise is subject to some debate, with general opinion placing its ancestry in the Mediterranean.
-Pictorial evidence of the time indicates the breed's early heritage, with portraits featuring small, white dogs aligning strongly with our modern perception of the Bichon Frise.
+Believed to date back to the 13th century, the origin of the Bichon Frise is subject to debate, with general opinion placing it in the Mediterranean.
+Pictorial evidence of the time features small, white dogs that align strongly with our modern perception of the Bichon Frise.
 Originally traded by Spanish sailors, the breed became a favourite amongst royalty and the French aristocracy but lost favour during the French Revolution, subsequently becoming associated with lower street performers, musicians and organ grinders.

 Part of the 'toy' branch of canines, the Bichon Frise is a compact dog characterised by a fluffy coat in colour variations of cream, solid white, apricot or grey, a proportioned body and limbs, a short muzzle and dark eyes.
 The tail and ears of the breed are not traditionally docked or reduced, but left to a natural appearance.
 Typically manageable in terms of its hypoallergenic coat and temperament, the Bichon Frise is progressively popular as a companion pet and is the ideal breed choice for modern families or the sole owner, particularly suited to living indoors.
 Despite not being a loud or incessant barker, the Bichon Frise is vigilant to change and threat, making it a great watchdog.